steodose/RStudio-Table-Contest/index.md

 ### Contact

 Contact me on Twitter [@steodosescu](https://twitter.com/steodosescu) or visit [stephanteodosescu.com](https://stephanteodosescu.com/).
-You can check out my personal blog [Between the Pipes](https://betweenpipes.wordpress.com/) for more sports analytics (and more) content.
+You can also check out my personal blog [Between the Pipes](https://betweenpipes.wordpress.com/) for additional sports analytics (and more) content.